Moore, short-handed Suns hold off Spurs 123-121

 “That was fun,” Carter said.
 “Just showed how deep we are as team.”

 San Antonio will play either Memphis or Golden State on Wednesday in the postseason play-in tournament.
-The Grizzlies and Warriors were playing Sunday with the winner earning the eighth seed and the loser falling to ninth and hosting the 10th-place Spurs.
+The Grizzlies and Warriors were playing Sunday with the winner earning the eighth seed in the Western Conference and the loser falling to ninth and hosting the 10th-place Spurs.

 DeMar DeRozan had 23 points to lead San Antonio, which closed the season by losing four straight and 10 of 12.
 Jakob Poeltl added 17 points and 10 rebounds and Bates-Diop had nine points in 12 minutes.